 Resolution #5: Self Audit

 Perform routine audits to ensure that every department within a facility or hospital is following best practices regarding waste minimisation and proper segregation.
-Waste audits are essential in discerning hospital or medical facility waste streams, which offers potential cost savings.
+Waste audits are essential in discerning hospital or healthcare facility waste streams, which offers potential cost savings.
 A waste audit can ensure that your facility is in compliance with not only regulations but waste minimisation goals that are set by government agencies.

 Resolution #6: Look for Recycling Opportunities

-Following along the lines of Resolution #5, a waste audit helps in the identification of waste categories and subcategories in any medical environment.
+Following along the lines of Resolution #5, a waste audit helps in the identification of waste categories and subcategories in any healthcare environment.
 Audits also aid in the identification of items that can be reused or recycled, such as computers or electronics.
 Recycling opportunities are found by identifying subcategories such as plastics, glass, paper, cardboard, and so forth.
 Reduce waste management costs by reducing or recycling wastes that don’t require special handling.

 Start the New Year off right

-Sharpsmart wants to encourage all hospitals and medical facilities, regardless of size, scope, or location, to improve waste management strategies that not only ensure compliance, but protect human health and the environment.
+Sharpsmart wants to encourage all hospitals and healthcare facilities, regardless of size, scope, or location, to improve waste management strategies that not only ensure compliance, but protect human health and the environment.
 For more information on Sharpsmart’s sustainable and cost-effective products, services, and resources, contact us today.